DallanQ/lost_ruins_of_arnak/QA.md

 [how-long-is-the-duration-of-a-cards-effect](https://boardgamegeek.com/thread/2658922/how-long-is-the-duration-of-a-cards-effect)

 > Say I played the card on my turn.
-Does its effect affect the whole turn including subsequent rounds or only the round it has been played just as a "flash" effect?
+Does its effect affect the whole turn including subsequent rounds?
+Or only the round it has been played just as a "flash" effect?

 It's a single immediate (and free) action when you purchase it.
 To reuse it, you must draw the card from your deck again and on those subsequent occasions pay a tablet to gain the benefit of the card.